Dog breeds that are admitted to the AKC Miscellaneous Class, more or less go through an

 origins, purpose and history.

-Factors that influence official recognition into an established AKC class, relate to the indication that
+Factors that influence official recognition into an established AKC class, relate to evidence that

 there is progressive development, activity and substantial interest in the breed.
 Also, that breeding activity